Neural Refinement for Absolute Pose Regression with Feature Synthesis: Supplementary

-Our method is a single-frame APR method.
-In \cref{supp:table:our_vs_other}, we compare with geometry-based methods and sequential-based methods for camera localization.
-The results on 7-Scenes dataset are evaluated using the original SLAM ground-truth pose, except methods marked by ``COLMAP'' which indicates the results evaluated using the COLMAP ground-truth pose for 7-Scenes.
-For the first time, we show that a single-frame APR method can obtain accuracy in the same magnitude as 3D geometry-based approaches.
-We also show that when compared with sequential-based APR methods, our method achieves competitive results on Cambridge dataset and 7-Scenes dataset.
+Although our paper mainly focuses on test-time refinement on single-frame APR methods, it is only one family of approaches in camera relocalization (see our Related Work section).
+In \cref{supp:table:our_vs_other}, we compare geometry-based methods and sequential-based methods for camera localization, as well as adding several other single-frame APR methods, including some without code available publicly to support a more thorough comparison.
+The results on 7-Scenes dataset are evaluated using the original SLAM ground-truth pose, except methods marked by ``(COLMAP)'', which indicates the results evaluated using the COLMAP ground-truth pose for 7-Scenes.
+The methods that marked by ``(COLMAP to build 3D model)'' indicates COLMAP generated 3D models are used in training and evaluation.

+We show that when compared with sequential-based APR methods, our method achieves very competitive results on Cambridge Landmark dataset and 7-Scenes dataset.
+In addition, for the first time, we show that a single-frame APR method can obtain accuracy of the same magnitude as 3D geometry-based approaches.